mutativejs/travels/docs/mutable-mode.md

 - **Non-object roots**: If the current state is a primitive or `null`, Travels logs a dev warning and behaves immutably for that update.
 Undo/redo still works—it just cannot mutate a primitive in place.
 - **Root replacements in history**: Navigating to a step that replaces the entire root (e.g., switching from `{...}` to `[]` or a primitive) forces a new reference for that jump only.
-- **JSON-only data**: Travels clones the initial state via `JSON.parse(JSON.stringify(initialState))` the moment you call `createTravels`.
+- **JSON-only data**: Travels clones the initial state via `deepClone(initialState)` the moment you call `createTravels`.
 Any non-JSON values are therefore lost up front, and `reset()` simply copies from that sanitized snapshot.
 The same constraint applies regardless of mutable mode.
 - **Draft best practices**: Prefer mutating the provided draft (`draft.count++`) instead of returning a brand new object.
 Mutating drafts lets Travels keep using in-place patches during navigation.

 ## Integration Patterns